The Bank of England Sports Centre will again be hosting the Wimbledon Qualifying Tournament.

 How do I obtain tickets?

-Tickets are being sold through the Ticketmaster website.
-Please click here to purchase tickets or if you have any questions or require further information, please contact Wimbledon directly as we are unable to assist with any ticket-related issues.
+Tickets are being sold online only.
+More information about how to purchase tickets will be available towards the end of May on the AELTC website here.
+Tickets will cost £10.00 per ticket.
+If you have any questions or require further information, please contact Wimbledon directly as we are unable to assist with any ticket-related issues.

 Can I bring children to the Qualifying Tournament?